-1. If, after the recommendation of the Examining Committee is approved and communicated, the candidate wishes to appeal against the Examining Committee's recommendation, then they should submit a Stage 1 Academic Appeal to the Proctor, as per the procedures and grounds laid down in the University's Policy on Student Academic Appeals.
-Such appeals should be raised by candidates within 5 working days of the results or other notification being issued.
+1. If, after the recommendation of the Examining Committee is approved and communicated, the candidate wishes to appeal against the Examining Committee's recommendation, they may request a review of this academic decision by submitting an appeal, in writing, to the Proctor.
+Any such appeal should be raised by candidates within 5 working days of the date of notification of the Examining Committee's recommendation.
+Guidance on the procedure to be followed, including permissible grounds of appeal, can be obtained from the Court & Senate Office.

-I. DEGREE OF DOCTOR OF SCIENCE (DSc)
+J. DEGREE OF DOCTOR OF SCIENCE (DSc)